oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 Operator 2.5.0+ is certified for use on OpenShift Container Platform 4.3.0+ with Kubernetes 1.16.2+.

-When using the operator in OpenShift, a security context constraint is required to ensure that WebLogic containers run with a UNIX UID that has the correct permissions on the domain filesystem.
+When using the operator in OpenShift, a security context constraint is required to ensure that WebLogic containers run with a UNIX UID that has the correct permissions on the domain file system.
 This could be either the `anyuid` SCC or a custom one that you define for user/group 1000.
 For more information, see [OpenShift]({{<relref "/security/openshift.md">}}) in the Security section.

 ### Important note about development-focused Kubernetes distributions